lidofinance/lido-improvement-proposals/LIPS/lip-39.md

 - negative CL rebase within the decrease allowed by `maxCLBalanceDecreaseBP`: require the committee;
 - loss above that limit: reject.

 The zero threshold removes the modeled oracle-only allowance.
-As of July 2026, Lido has never had a negative stETH rebase.
+As of July 2026, Lido has never had a negative stETH rebase, and daily rebases have never come close to zero.
 The proposed check is stricter because it excludes EL rewards, so a small genuine CL-side loss may still require the committee.
 This deliberate false positive is safer than automatically accepting an unusual loss.

-The proposed initial 5% hard cutoff adds modest headroom over the [current penalty-derived 3.6% 36-day allowance](./lip-35.md#ao-cl-balance-decrease), reducing the need to retune the limit after CL parameter changes.
+The initial hard cutoff is proposed at 5%.
+It adds modest headroom over the [current penalty-derived 3.6% 36-day allowance](./lip-35.md#ao-cl-balance-decrease), reducing the need to retune the limit after CL parameter changes.
 The wider cutoff does not increase what the accounting oracle can submit alone: every detected negative CL rebase requires the committee.
 It also improves liveness during Dual Governance: a genuine loss within the cutoff can be confirmed without a DAO proposal while Rage Quit is active.
 A loss above the cutoff still requires DAO action.

 ### Make the second opinion operational

 The [SP1 oracle](https://research.lido.fi/t/zk-lido-oracle-powered-by-succinct/5747) was completed and deployed on mainnet in advisory mode, but never connected as the protocol's second opinion.
 It was later [updated for Electra](https://github.com/lidofinance/sp1-lido-accounting-zk/commit/07560d2ca75bde9ec85094212d454bd9a1f3ef90).
+As part of this proposal, the SP1 oracle is fully sunset: its operation and maintenance stop, and it is not adapted to future forks.
+No on-chain action is required because it was never connected to the protocol.
 A separate [RISC Zero/Boundless implementation](https://research.lido.fi/t/proposal-for-a-lido-accounting-oracle-second-opinion/9534/8) produced working mainnet test reports, but its external audit and production deployment remained outstanding.
 Its integration was [publicly paused](https://research.lido.fi/t/proposal-for-a-lido-accounting-oracle-second-opinion/9534/9).
 Both implementations show the maintenance cost of this approach.
 A CL proof tracks fork-specific state and proof formats, so Ethereum upgrades require development, testing, and renewed audit work.

 [LIP-23](./lip-23.md#second-opinion) explicitly allowed a third-party oracle committee or multisig as an alternative.
 This proposal uses that option and makes the second opinion part of the active report path.